dragly/neuronify/libs/QmlPreviewer/README.md

 }
 ```

+## Limitations ##

+Images appear to be cached by the QML engine and are therefore
+not reloaded when they change on disk.
+Changes to images do however trigger a reload of the selected component.

-Please report any issues you encounter!
+Please feel free to report any other issues you encounter.